funttastic/kujira-quickstart-guide/readme.md

 Then you can use the following command there:

-> !faucet &lt;change to your kujira wallet address here&gt;
+> !faucet &lt;change to your Kujira wallet address here&gt;

 After that you should receive some Kujira tokens on your balance.